 These will not necessarily prevent you from purchasing the home, but they should be taken into consideration before you make a final decision.

-You will have a difficult time meeting the VA loan requirements for buyers and sellers if there are going to be title restrictions on the new property.
+You will have a difficult time meeting the VA loan requirements if there are going to be title restrictions on the new property.
 These restrictions can include anything that would make it difficult or impossible for the new homeowner to sell the property at will.

 They should be able to sell the home on the real estate market whenever they desire, without the approval of a homeowner’s association or condo project approval.